Basic information on charging eneloops.

 They also charge cells individually so you can remove or add another battery during charging.
 You can also mix AA and AAA batteries in the same charger as it will look at the individual bays.

-Depending on your specific requirement, as for a simple charger I would currently recommend the Panasonic BQ CC55 for eneloop standard and PRO.
+Are you new to rechargeable batteries?
+For a simple charger I would currently recommend the Panasonic BQ CC55 for eneloop standard and PRO.
 It will charge relatively fast and uses colored LED lights to show whether a battery is empty, still charging, fully charged or damaged.
 This is great for people who don`t want to wait for a long time, and want a clear indicator that batteries are charging, or full.
-This charger is not recommended to use with Lite models.
+This charger is not recommended to use with the Lite model or older batteries.

 There is a video on Youtube in Japanese as well as in English that will demonstrate the ways this charger works.

-The Panasonic BQ CC17 is also used a lot, but is quite a bit slower and older.
+The Panasonic BQ CC17 is also used by many, but is quite a bit slower and older.
 If you don`t care about the charge speed this could be your option.
-Please look at my eneloop battery charger overview page for more information on all chargers made by Sanyo and Panasonic.
+Please look at the eneloop battery charger overview page for more information on all chargers made by Sanyo and Panasonic.

 If you are more of a geek take a look at the intelligent analyzer chargers like the Powerex Maha MH C9000, Opus BT-3100/3400, SkyRC MC3000 and the like.
 These chargers can refresh your batteries, and check the capacity!
 More about this in the Advanced section.